felidadae/owca/docs/detection.rst

 Generating additional labels for tasks
 --------------------------------------
-An additional helper functionality of WCA agent is to generate additional labels for a task based on any data contained in that task object (e.g. based on other label value or one of task resource).
+A helper functionality of WCA agent is to generate additional labels for a task based on any data contained in that task object (e.g. based on the task other label value).
 That new labels will be attached to tasks metrics and stored.

 For that purpose a field **task_label_generators** can be defined in classes derived from ``MeasurementsRunner``.